tutek1/DTLabs/07_Animation&Physics/lab07.md

 <img src="img/StateMachineUsage.gif" width="500"/>

 > aside positive
-> Selecting a transition, many things can be set in the **Inspector** such as `Priority`, `Switch Mode`, `Transition Conditions`, etc. More on that later.
+> Selecting a transition, many things can be set in the **Inspector** such as `Priority`, `Switch Mode`, `Transition Conditions`, etc. I'll talk about that later.

 ### Blend tree
-If you followed the steps in the GIF above, please **clear the state machine** and let's fill it out properly.
+If you followed the steps in the GIF above, please **clear the state machine** and let's fill it out correctly.

 1. **Add** a `BlendTree` node.
 2. **Rename** the node to `FreeMoveBlend`.